-It is stored for an extra long period of time in cold monastery cellars, making this double-bock beer a really special drinking experience.
-This beer packs a lot of flavor, with medium hops and lots of malt with a mild sweetness that you won’t be able to get enough of!
+It is stored for an extra long period of time in cold monastery cellars, making this double-bock beer a really unique drinking experience.
+This beer packs a lot of flavor, with medium hops, loads of malt, and a mild sweetness that you won’t be able to get enough of!

-The flavor profile has a combination of notes that are similar to malted milk, marmalade, and caramel making it a total dream to drink time and time again!
+The flavor profile has a combination of notes that are similar to malted milk, caramel and, surprisingly, marmalade, making it a total dream to drink time and time again!

 Bitburger Premium Pils – 4.8% ABV